 Determined to get another good start, I went for it.
 Lights out and I was off, but my foot clipped the gear shifter which, in turn, caused the electronics to shut the power off thinking I wanted to change gear.
 Everyone went flying past – I couldn’t believe I had messed things up again.
 I think I was running roughly 8th in my class, which was appalling by my standards.
 I did everything I could to make places up and by the time the chequered flag was out I was second, but way too far back to have caught up with first place.

-I fought as much as possible, but unfortunately my arms got so tired that during heavy breaking from 170mph down to 20mph I ran on and missed the corner, which cost me valuable places and I finished fourth.
+I fought as much as possible, but unfortunately, my arms got so tired that during heavy braking from 170mph down to 20mph I ran on and missed the corner, which cost me valuable places and I finished fourth.